 If you own a Kidde brand fire extinguisher and had problems with nozzle detachment, failed activation or sustained any type of injury or other damage, please contact a representative at our firm.

-If you or a loved one sustained any injuries from a defective Kidde fire extinguisher, please contact our Allentown product liability lawyers at Galfand Berger.
+If you or a loved one sustained any injuries from a defective Kidde fire extinguisher, please contact our Allentown products liability lawyers at Galfand Berger.
 With offices located in Philadelphia, Bethlehem, Reading and Lancaster, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.